IBM/node-red-tensorflowjs/README.md

 ### Import the Node-RED flow

-Once installed the node can be added and used in a flow of your Node-RED application.
+Once installed the node can be added and used in the flow of your Node-RED application.
 To import the flows available in this repo:

 1. Start your Node-RED application
 1. Open a browser and go to your Node-RED Editor